 Upon reaching her quarters, she locked the door on the inside, took off her exceedingly warm jacket, and sat on the bed with the book on her lap.
-She was electric as her fingers touched the binding, her curiosity and thirst for knowledge reaching maximum levels.
+She was electric as her fingers touched the binding, her curiosity, and thirst for knowledge reaching maximum levels.
 Mavis Haynes’ apparently last writings in life were waiting to be eagerly assimilated by one who got to live more than hundred and fifty years in the future.
 Stella took a deep breath, opened the journal, and began to read.

 The first twenty pages or so, whilst somewhat interesting, were also the dullest of them all, focusing mainly on the preparations for the expedition and the various difficulties associated with it.
-It included some remarks about her husband Alan, and their five-year old daughter, Elizabeth, and how both of them had been disappointed by her desire to leave them to go on yet another adventure.
-Mavis also talked about her two travelling companions, Pierre Lefevre and Oscar Higgins, but the references to them were pretty scarce.
+It included some remarks about her husband Alan, and their five-year-old daughter, Elizabeth, and how both of them had been disappointed by her desire to leave them to go on yet another adventure.
+Mavis also talked about her two traveling companions, Pierre Lefevre and Oscar Higgins, but the references to them were pretty scarce.
 Stella meant no disrespect to her ancestor, yet could not help but yawn a couple of times.
 It was getting dark outside and she was beginning to have trouble reading the delicate words so she turned on the lights, infusing the room with a warm, white glow and adjusted herself to continue her exploration.
 Soon, things started to get much more interesting and worthy of note.

 * * *